openstreetmap/iD/README.md

 To run the current development version of iD on your own computer:

 1. Create a local `git clone` of the project, then `cd` into the project folder
+2. (Windows Only)  Run `fixWinSymlinks.bat`.
+This script will prompt for Administrator rights.  see also: http://stackoverflow.com/questions/5917249/git-symlinks-in-windows
-2. Run `npm install`
+3. Run `npm install`
-3. Run `make`
+4. Run `make`
-4. Start a local web server, e.g. `python -m SimpleHTTPServer`
+5. Start a local web server, e.g. `python -m SimpleHTTPServer`
-5. Open `http://localhost:8000/` in a web browser
+6. Open `http://localhost:8000/` in a web browser

 For guidance on building a packaged version, running tests, and contributing to development, see [CONTRIBUTING.md](CONTRIBUTING.md).